Python Example - Adding Visualisation with Plots

 Plotting Thermophysical Data

-We can generate thermophysical data using Species Property reports when viewing species data: here we select all the different phases of a particular species and plot the specific heat, entropy, enthalpy and Gibbs free energy:
+We can generate thermophysical data using Species Property reports when viewing species data: here we select all the different phases of a particular species and plot the specific heat, entropy, enthalpy and Gibbs free energy.
+The data is put in the clipboard, and it is easy to access the data directly from the clipboard and plot it:

 This script demonstrates accessing the clipboard, using numpy to read blocks of text data into arrays, and then plotting this, along with labels and legends.